Devin Booker NBA Playoffs Player Props: Suns vs. Clippers

-Devin Booker and his Phoenix Suns teammates hit the court versus the Los Angeles Clippers in the 2023 NBA Playoffs, at 10:30 PM ET on Thursday.
+The Phoenix Suns, Devin Booker included, hit the court versus the Los Angeles Clippers at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.

-Let's look at the prop bets available for Booker, using stats and trends to make good predictions.
+Below we will dive into Booker's stats and trends, helping you make good predictions on prop bets.

 Devin Booker Prop Bets vs. the Clippers